oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **5. Check the database edition of the source database.**

-   In this livelab we have used Oracle Marketplace image for source Database which uses Oracle Database Enterprise Edition.
+   In this livelab we have used Oracle Marketplace image for source database which uses Oracle Database Enterprise Edition.

-   However in case you would like know the Database Edition for your on premise Database then refer the below steps.
+   However , in case you would like know the database edition for your on premise database then refer the below steps.

    Execute the below query after connecting to database using sqlplus.
    ```console